perfalcon/RoboND-PickPlace/writeup_template.md

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.

-Calculated the Theta angles as:
+Calculation of the Theta angles as:

-![theta123-1][image5]
-![theta123-2][image4]

-Used the above drawings to calculate the theta 1 , 2 & 3 angles.
 Used this diagram as reference to calculate the theta1 for the Kuka-Aram.
 ![theta1][image6]

 As our kuka-arm has a spherical wrist, we take Zc as the wrist center and calculate the wrist center position and use them in the atan2 function to get the @1.

 First calculated the Wrist Center Coordinates using this formula:
 ![Wrist Center Coords][image7]